codership/galera/Docs_tommi/python3/source/index.rst

 =====================

 This is the official documentation for *Galera Cluster*.
-The cocumentation covers the following *Galera Cluster*
+The documentation covers the following *Galera Cluster*
 implementations:

 - Galera Cluster for MySQL